 2.What is the purpose of differentiator?

-A. The Output of the differentiator is the derivative of input signal over a frequency range based on
+The Output of the differentiator is the derivative of input signal over a frequency range based on

 Circuit time constant and bandwidth of the amplifier.
 The input signal is applied to the inverting